zamantousif/tower-defence/Meeting-notes.md

 ## Project status (as of 05.11.2021 22::45)
 Short summary of current project status.
 1. Team has been working on the project plan and the tentative schedule.
-2. Initial repository structure is added with CMake support for Linux.
+2. Initial repository structure is added with CMake+SFML support for Linux.

 ## Challenges
 1. We might have to render and update to GUI at the same time, there is concern about data races.